The Bankrate promise

 Americans are the hardest-working people in the world, says former Deputy U.S. Labor Secretary Seth Harris, who adds that it’s not just a statistic — it’s an expectation.

 “Workers get those signals very clearly and many are afraid to take the time they’re entitled, even if their employer explicitly offers them vacation time,” says Harris, currently a member of the public policy and regulation practice at the Dentons law firm in Washington, D.C.

-RATE SEARCH: You need a vacation -- and a vacation fund.
-Shop Bankrate today for the best money market rates.
+RATE SEARCH: You need a vacation — and a vacation fund.
+Shop Bankrate today for the best high-yield savings rates.

 Vacation is good for you